Planck 2013 results. VI. High Frequency Instrument data processing: Mapmaking and photometric calibration

 Maps are made available both with and without ZLE removal.
 In addition, as there is a detection of the Galaxy seen through the far sidelobes in some horns at 857 and 545\,GHz, these signals are removed as well, for these frequencies only, along with ZLE removal.
-Figure~\ref{fig:zodCor} shows the sky pattern corrected for, and Fig.~\ref{fig:zodCl} shows its power spectrum for 100--$353\GHz$, separately for odd and even multipoles, reflecting the approximate North/South symmetry of the pattern.
-The correction is much less uncertain at the three highest frequencies, but the low frequency spectra allows to gauge the rough level of the contribution to the low-$\ell$ power spectra in uncorrected maps.
-It shows that in the moderate-$\ell$ part of the \Planck\ likelihood, i.e., at $\ell \ge 50$, the ZLE contribution in uncorrected maps is smaller than $1\:\mu\mathrm{K_{\mathrm{CMB}}^{2}}$ and can thus be neglected.
+Figure~\ref{fig:zodCor} shows the sky map of the signal removed, and Fig.~\ref{fig:zodCl} shows its power spectrum at 100--$353\GHz$, separately for odd and even multipoles, reflecting the approximate north/south symmetry of the pattern.
+The correction is much less uncertain at the three highest frequencies, but the low-frequency spectra allow us to gauge the rough level of the contribution to the low-$\ell$ power spectra in uncorrected maps.
+At $\ell \ge 50$ the ZLE contribution in uncorrected maps is smaller than $1\:\mu\mathrm{K_{\mathrm{CMB}}^{2}}$ and can thus be neglected.
 But in order to extract the CMB, we found that one cannot use only a partial correction of the ZLE at the frequencies where it is well determined, i.e., at 353\,GHz and higher frequencies, since lower-amplitude ``S''-shaped residuals (in the CMB map) are found when the corrected maps are used.
-Nevertheless, overall, we discovered that the best CMB cleaning was achieved by the full multi-component CMB and foreground separation process itself on maps not otherwise explicitly corrected for the ZLE.
-This is addressed in more detail in \citet{planck2013-p06}, but the main reason can be seen right away: the relative weights of the maps that are used to generate a CMB map are found to be the same when one set of HFI maps or the other is used, and are given by (30\,GHz:$-0.01$, 40\,GHz: $-0.04$, 70\,GHz: $-0.16$, 100\,GHz: $-0.22$, 143\,GHz: 1.2, 217\,GHz: 0.33, 353\,GHz: $-0.11$, 545\,GHz: $3\times10^{-4}$, 857\,GHz: $1.8\times10^{-5}$ for the \texttt{NILC}{} component-separation technique described in \citealp{planck2013-p06}).
-The typical peak-to-peak amplitude of the zodiacal correction is about (70\,GHz: 6, 100\,GHz: 6, 143\,GHz: 5, 217\,GHz: 15, 353\,GHz: 150, 545\,GHz: 2400, 857\,GHz: $2\times10^{5}$)\,$\mu\mathrm{K}^{2}$; one sees that with the above weights the 353--857\,GHz contribution roughly cancels the 143--217\,GHz one, while lower frequency channels have both a lower zodiacal contribution and a lower weight in determining the CMB map.
+Nevertheless, overall, we discovered that the best CMB cleaning was achieved by using the full multi-component CMB and foreground separation process itself on maps not otherwise explicitly corrected for the ZLE.
+This is addressed in more detail in \citet{planck2013-p06}, but the main reason can be seen right away: the relative weights of the maps that are used to generate a CMB map are found to be the same when one set of HFI maps or the other is used, and for the \texttt{NILC}{} component-separation technique described in \citealp{planck2013-p06} are given by: 30\,GHz: $-0.01$; 40\,GHz: $-0.04$; 70\,GHz: $-0.16$; 100\,GHz: $-0.22$; 143\,GHz: 1.2; 217\,GHz: 0.33; 353\,GHz: $-0.11$; 545\,GHz: $3\times10^{-4}$; and 857\,GHz: $1.8\times10^{-5}$ .
+The typical peak-to-peak amplitude of the zodiacal correction is: 70\,GHz: $6\,\mu\mathrm{K}^{2}$; 100\,GHz: $6\,\mu\mathrm{K}^{2}$; 143\,GHz: $5\,\mu\mathrm{K}^{2}$; 217\,GHz: $15\,\mu\mathrm{K}^{2}$; 353\,GHz: $150\,\mu\mathrm{K}^{2}$; 545\,GHz: $2400\,\mu\mathrm{K}^{2}$; and 857\,GHz: $2\times10^{-5}\,\mu\mathrm{K}^{2}$.
+One sees that with the above weights the 353--857\,GHz contribution roughly cancels the 143--217\,GHz one, while lower frequency channels have both a smaller zodiacal contribution and a smaller weight in determining the CMB map.